Introduction

 10. Treat Explainability, Interpretability, and Trustworthiness as Design Constraints

 Reliability is designed, not hoped for , , , , .
-Vaswani et al.’s precision on what attention computes and what it costs, Brown et al.’s explicit discussion of GPT-3 failure modes, and Ferdaus et al.’s tracking of alignment progress together suggest a practical standard: state what the system does, state where it fails, and design controls accordingly , , .
+The precision of Vaswani et al. on what attention computes and what it costs, the explicit discussion of GPT-3 failure modes by Brown et al., and the tracking of alignment progress by Ferdaus et al. together suggest a practical standard: state what the system does, state where it fails, and design controls accordingly , , .
 Explainability requires traceable rationale for outputs and system behavior.
 Interpretability requires instruments that make model response patterns analyzable.
 Trustworthiness requires governance aligned to risk tolerance.

 In copyright terms, UK readers should treat Section 9(3) CDPA 1988 as relevant but not fully dispositive for modern generative systems, because the threshold for identifying the person making the “necessary arrangements” is increasingly contested in practice.